cell-os/cell-os/docs/userguide.md

 > **NOTE:**
 The endpoints described are available only from a restricted set of egress IPS**

-### HTTP access to S3 folder
-The `shared/http` "folder" can be accessed over HTTP directly form inside the VPC.

-Applications that need remote configuration, can upload files to `s3://cell-os--$CELL_NAME/cell-os--$CELL_NAME/shared/http`.
-The folder can be accessed from inside cell's VPC.

-> **NOTE:**
-This folder should only contain information that is shareable between workloads.
-E.g. a `.dockercfg` might be needed in order to get docker images from private registries.
-This file could be uploaded in this folder and accessed using HTTP.

 ### Namespacing user-level workloads in S3
 We don't currently enforce finer grained accees to S3 resources.
 However, we recommend that user-level workloads namespace their S3 resources under